-Calling all tradespeople - big opportunities in renewables!
+Calling all tradespeople - big opportunities as Bucks Council launches grant

-The grant will provide up to £30,000 per eligible household for residents to install the following energy efficiency measures at their property:
+The DBEEE Grant will provide up to £32,000 per eligible household for residents to install the following energy efficiency measures at their property:

 • Roof insulation